abrochard/mermaid-mode/README.md

 ```
 C-c C-c to compile to an image
 C-c C-o to open in the live editor
-C-c C-h to open the official doc
+C-c C-d to open the official doc
 ```

 ## Customization